-Svensson’s current work can be loosely organized under two themes: Digital Humanities and Conditions for Knowledge Production.
+Two major themes in Svensson’s work are Digital Humanities and Conditions for Knowledge Production.
 The first theme includes research and practice in relation to the intersection of the humanities and information technology with a particular focus on the history, role and place of the digital humanities.
 The second theme addresses research infrastructure, spaces for learning and knowledge production, intellectual middleware, presentation software and academic events.
-Recent publications include Big Digital Humanities (University of Michigan Press, 2016), Between Humanities and the Digital (co-edited with David Theo Goldberg, MIT Press, 2015) and “Close Reading PowerPoint” (online publication).
-His work seeks to be critical and interventionist.
+Publications include Big Digital Humanities (University of Michigan Press, 2016), Between Humanities and the Digital (co-edited with David Theo Goldberg, MIT Press, 2015) and “’One Damn Slide After Another’: PowerPoint at every Occasion for Speech” (with Erica Robles-Anderson.
+Computational Culture, 2016).
+He is currently finishing a book on Humane Infrastructures for MIT Press.
+An emerging theme is the role of humane and humanistic knowledge and competence in relation to to societal challenges and complex problems, especially in relation to socio-technological systems.
+Svensson’s work seeks to be critical and interventionist.
 He consults on building spaces, institutions and infrastructure.

 Photo credits (unless individually specified) for this site: Patrik Svensson or HUMlab/Umeå University.
 Photo credit for the site cover photo: Jane Nguyen, Ktown for All.